Polynomial methods to construct inputs for uniformly ensemble reachable linear systems: Comments

+The known necessary and sufficient conditions for ensemble reachability are in the multi-input case much less precise compared to the single-input systems.
+For special classes of systems, such as $(A(\theta),B(\theta))$ upper triangular, the problem can be traced back to the single-input case.
+In this context, a general but very strong sufficiency condition is that the Hermite indices of the pair $(A(\theta),B(\theta))$ are constant.
+Technicalities aside, these systems can be transformed into the Hermite canonical form

+and the construction problem can be solved by applying the single-input methods to the subpairs $(\tilde A_{ii}(\theta),\tilde b_i(\theta))$.
+We note that it is not required to use one of the methods for all subpairs.
+In particular, this applies to the often studied class $(\theta A,B)$.
+For more details{,} we refer to \cite{JDE_ensembles_2021} and the references therein.

 {\bf Acknowledgements} The author is grateful to Vladimir Andrievskii and Oliver Roth for many comments and valuable suggestions on complex approximation and conformal mappings.
-This research was supported by the German Research Foundation (DFG) within the grant SCHO 1780/1-1.
+This research was supported by the German Research Foundation (DFG) within the grant SCHO 1780/1-1 and the European Research Council (ERC) project CHRiSHarMa no. DLV-682402.